Alfresco/alfresco-ng2-components/README.md

 |Edge       	   |13, 14     	    |
 |Internet Explorer |11     	        |

-* Due to a [known Firefox issue] (https://bugzilla.mozilla.org/show_bug.cgi?id=1188880),the Alfresco Upload Component does not currently support folder upload functionality on Firefox
+* Due to a [Firefox known issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1188880), the Alfresco Upload Component does not currently support folder upload functionality on Firefox.

-Please refer to [Browser Support](BROWSER-SUPPORT.md) article for more details.
+Please refer to the [Browser Support](BROWSER-SUPPORT.md) article for more details.